 The SDCOE 2016-17 LCAP for the years 2016 through 2019 is available below.

 The county Board of Education receives regular updates on the progress of the LCAP goals.
-The LCAP goal presentations will be posted below as available.
+The LCAP goal presentations to the board are posted below.

 SDCOE LCAP Goals